What is the name of the form of government? Form of government

 In jurisprudence, it is customary to consider two forms of government - monarchy and republic.

-Signs of a monarchical form state government:
+Signs of the monarchical form government:

-4. The power of the monarch is acquired "by the grace of God", i.e. comes from God;
+4. The power of the monarch is acquired “by the grace of God,” i.e. comes from God;

-IN limited monarchies the power of the monarch is limited by an elected body - parliament or a special legal act - the constitution.
+IN limited monarchies The power of the monarch is limited by an elected body - parliament or a special legal act - the constitution.
 In most limited monarchies, there is a combination of both ways of limiting the power of the monarch - the constitution and parliament.
-Monarchies limited in this way are called constitutional (parliamentary) and dualistic.
+Monarchies limited in this way are usually called constitutional (parliamentary) and dualistic.

 Constitutional (parliamentary) monarchy characterized by the following main features:

-3. The power of the monarch is symbolic, he "reigns", but does not rule;
+3. The power of the monarch is symbolic, he “reigns” but does not rule;

 2. Executive power belongs to the monarch, who exercises it directly or through a government accountable to him;

-3. The monarch, although he does not legislate, is endowed with the right of an absolute veto, that is, he has the right to approve or not approve laws adopted by representative bodies.
+3. The monarch, although he does not legislate, is endowed with the right of absolute veto, that is, he has the right to approve or not approve laws adopted by representative bodies.

-The republic is characterized the following signs:
+The republic is characterized by following signs:

 1. Election of the highest bodies of state power and their collegial (collective) nature;